Howard’s Evening-Primrose

 - Is Howard’s Evening-Primrose good for the Colorado Front Range?

-- Yes.
-Howard’s Evening-Primrose is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Howard’s Evening-Primrose is a well-suited perennial for Colorado's Front Range.

 - How big does Howard’s Evening-Primrose get?